Trump administration takes control of Washington’s Union Station train hub

 The Republican leader has also sought increasing sway over the capital’s cultural institutions.

-In February, Trump oversaw an overhaul of the board governing the Kennedy Center for the Performing Arts, and his replacements quickly elected him as the national theatre’s chair.
+In February, Trump oversaw an overhaul of the board governing the Kennedy Center for the Performing Arts, and his replacements quickly elected him as the national theatre’s chairman.

-This month, the Trump administration also issued a letter to the head of the Smithsonian Museums announcing it would undertake a “comprehensive internal review” of the institutions “to celebrate American exceptionalism” and “remove divisive or partisan narratives”.
+This month, the Trump administration also issued a letter to the head of the Smithsonian Institution announcing it would undertake a “comprehensive internal review” of its museums “to celebrate American exceptionalism” and “remove divisive or partisan narratives”.

-Trump himself has written on social media that the Smithsonian focused too much on the horrors of slavery, as opposed to US achievement.
+Trump himself has written on social media that the Smithsonian focused too much on the horrors of slavery as opposed to US achievement.

 “The Smithsonian is OUT OF CONTROL, where everything discussed is how horrible our Country is, how bad Slavery was, and how unaccomplished the downtrodden have been,” Trump posted.